Kehrlann/carvel-demo/slides/slides.md

 kind: App
 spec:
   cluster: # deploy to another cluster
+  serviceAccountName: # OR deploy to the same cluster, with ServiceAccount

   fetch: # where to pull files from
     - inline: # directly in the resource